PrincetonUniversity/hpc_beginning_workshop/04_first_job/README.md

 Note: If you are doing this exercise on Tiger, Della or Perseus then replace `/scratch/network/` with `/scratch/gpfs/`.

-Transfer the R script, Slurm script and data file from your laptop to Adroit using the `scp` (secure copy) command:
+Transfer the R script, Slurm script and data file from your laptop to Adroit using the `scp` (secure copy) command ([VPN](https://www.princeton.edu/vpn) required if off-campus):

 ```
 $ scp data_analysis.R job.slurm cdc.csv <YourNetID>@adroit.princeton.edu:/scratch/network/<YourNetID>/R_test